 If you require hospitalization, Medica will refer you to one of its hospital providers.
 Call Customer Service at the number on the back of your Medica ID card.
-Emergency substance use disorder services are covered at the Tier 1 - Preferred benefit level.
+Emergency substance use disorder services are covered benefits.
 After receiving emergency substance use disorder inpatient services please notify Customer Service at the number on the back of your Medica ID card as soon as reasonably possible.